 The range of the American black bear historically included all the forested areas of the continent from Alaska to the northern states of Mexico and from California, east to Florida and the Canadian provinces of Newfoundland and Nova Scotia.
-Today, while reduced, the range of black bear still includes all or parts of 38 states, 11 Canadian provinces, and 7 Mexican states.
-In Utah, the black bear is present in much of the forested habitat.
+Today, the range of black bear is reduced but still includes all or parts of 38 states, 11 Canadian provinces, and 7 Mexican states.
+In Utah, the black bear is present in much of the forested habitat and desert systems where oak (Quercus sp.) trees exist.
 The Deep Creek Mountains, Pilot Range, Henry Mountains, and Raft River Mountains are notable exceptions (Figure 1).

 The black bear is secretive, long lived, and has a low annual reproduction rate compared to other large North American wildlife species.
 Based on harvest levels, Utah may have the smallest bear population of all the western states, except Nevada.
-Data from Utah during the past twenty years suggests a growing population that may have stabilized in recent years.
+Data from Utah during the past twenty years suggests the population may be growing.